bryanmcnulty/ctf-scripts/windows/README.md

 # Assorted Windows Utilities

-Some scripts/utilities I use when conducting audits of a Windows machines
+Some scripts/utilities I use when conducting audits of Windows machines